OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/report.md

 See: https://github.com/nthiery/sage-gap-semantic-interface/

-During this "Knowledge" workshop, Nicolas, with help from Paul, Florian, Markus, Alex, explored how to scale to intefaces between multiple systems using the ideas outlined in Michael's talk.
+During this workshop, Nicolas (with support from Paul, Florian, Tom, ...), explored how to scale to intefaces between multiple systems using the ideas outlined in Michael's talk.

 See: https://github.com/nthiery/sage-gap-semantic-interface/#scaling-to-multisystem-interfaces